thenetcircle/dino/ROADMAP.md

 * stats
     - use statsd for metrics
     - send successful login events and disconnect events to a message queue
+* decouple api actions
+    - using hooks to respond to api events

 0.1X.0
 ---